m-braha/phase-demo/README.md

 ## Security Notes

 - The application never stores secrets locally
-- Secrets can be injected at runtime through Phase or set directly
+- Secrets are injected at runtime through Phase
-- Different environments use different Phase service tokens
-- Service tokens are stored securely:
+- Service tokens are stored securely in AWS Secrets Manager
-  - Local: Environment variables (optional)
-  - GitHub Actions: GitHub Secrets
-  - ECS: AWS Secrets Manager
+- ALB is configured to only allow traffic from specified IP addresses
+- ECS tasks run in private subnets with access controlled via security groups
 - No secrets or tokens are committed to the repository or included in the container image